Rob-H/js-stack-from-scratch/README.md

 babel-node can run es6 code in node, should not be used in production

 compat, eslint plugin that warns you if you use js apis that are not available in the browsers ou need to support

+nodemon for restarting server when files change

+pm2 for keeping process alive in production and adds features to manage and monitor
+ - runs in the k
 ## TODO
 vim setup
 - eslint -> needs to use the one in your node modules